 At the start of a relationship, guys lack self-control when it comes to flirting and playing the "enchanting suitor" role for you.
 You might mistake all his texting for interest in you and a possible relationship (some of it is).

-MOST of a man's texting you so much right after he meets you is because he's jazzed about "talking" to you without having to risk rejection or embarrassment.
+MOST of why he texts you so much right after he meets you is because he's jazzed about "talking" to you - without having to risk rejection or embarrassment.
 It's hard for him to "mess up" in text, so he texts you way more frequently than he ever will in a relationship.

 Which sets you up for a major let-down when the texting slows after the relationship starts.